MArhamAA1422/b6-learning/js/basics.md

     - **we can reassign let**
 - hoisting
     - var is initialized as undefined.
-    - let is hoisted but not initialized → you get Temporal Dead Zone (TDZ) error if used before declaration.
+    - let is hoisted but not initialized → you get **Temporal Dead Zone** (TDZ) error if used before declaration.
+        - let is hoisted so JS knows the variable exists in the scope, but TDZ prevents unsafe access until it’s actually declared.
     ```js
     console.log(a);  // undefined
     var = 5;